salesforce/lwc/README.md

 ## Contributing

-Read our [contributing documentation](CONTRIBUTING.md) to set up your environment and start contributing.
+To set up your environment and start contributing, read our [contributing documentation](contributing).

+## Questions

+If you have a general question, post it on the [Salesforce stackexchange](https://salesforce.stackexchange.com/questions/tagged/lightning-web-components) and tag it with **`lightning-web-components`**.

 ## License

-The [Salesforce Developer MSA](http://www.sfdcstatic.com/assets/pdf/misc/salesforce_Developer_MSA.pdf) governs your use of Lightning Web Components.
+The [MIT license](license) governs your use of Lightning Web Components.